TimG27/timg27.github.io/_pages/about.md

   - /about.html
 ---

 I am currently in my senior year of B.Tech Computer Science and Engineering.
-My senior thesis is being supervised by Dr. Balasundaram A. My resear interests include deep learning, image processing and bio-informatics.
+My senior thesis is being supervised by Dr. Balasundaram A. My research interests include deep learning, image processing and bio-informatics.